 ― William Booth

 Wallow in your writer’s block.
-Que up the Netflix and start a literary film festival; I recommend the Shining and Shakespeare in Love to start since they each represent opposing outcomes for their stalled writer-protagonist.
+Que up the Netflix and embark on a literary film festival; I recommend the Shining and Shakespeare in Love to start since they each represent opposing outcomes for their stalled writer-protagonist.
 Throw out old notebooks and donate all those novels you’re never going to read.
 Stalk famous writers on social media, let their tweets and Instagram posts wash over you – judge them (lightly) for their abandonment of the Oxford comma or their choice in footwear.
-Hate-read an article written by someone you find pretentious or sickeningly self-involved and then congratulate yourself for being a better person.
+Hate-read an article written by someone you find pretentious or sickeningly self-involved, and then congratulate yourself for being a better person.
 Eat some chocolate.
 Drink some wine.
+(Actually, drink lots of wine!)
 Stare out at the horizon and try to remember all the lyrics to “Can’t Buy Me Love.”

 Let yourself get moody and despondent.
 Pretend you’ll never write another word.
 Daydream in detail about the post-apocalyptic wasteland of your abandoned literary hopes and dreams.
 Call “Uncle!” and hide under the covers.